mycoria/web/docs/about.md

 ## Team

-Daniel Hovie designed Mycoria and laid the groundwork.
+Daniel Hååvi designed Mycoria and laid the groundwork.
 He was inspired by the [cjdns](https://github.com/cjdelisle/cjdns/) network as well as his previous work building the [Safing Privacy Network](https://github.com/safing/spn).

 Johannes Schabauer is working on bringing Mycoria into the world of IoT and embedded devices.
 He has lots of experience building and running [highly critical embedded sensor networks](https://doctec.at/) used for environmental monitoring and worker safety.